desbma/sacad/README.md

 SACAD is a multi platform command line tool to download album covers without manual intervention, ideal for integration in scripts, audio players, etc.

+**Since version 1.6.0, SACAD also provides a new command line tool, `sacad_r`, to scan a music library, read metadata from audio tags, and download missing covers automatically.**

 ## Features